 • probe the role of aqueous microenvironment on the reaction path,

-• unravel electronic processes induced by application of an external potential or light illumination.
+• unravel charge separation and charge transfer processes induced by light illumination.